vivocha/appointments-scheduler-docs/README.md

 `from`: UTC ISO 8601 date string to include appointments set starting from that date;

 `to`: UTC ISO 8601 date string to including appointments set before that date;

+`padding`: optional, if set to `true`, include padding in events total duration in the returned iCalendar format; total duration of the event will be event duration + padding.
+This parameter takes effect only when `format` parameter is set to `ical`.
+If set to false or not specified, then the event doesn't include the padding in the iCalendar format

 ##### PUT `/calendars/{id}`